Trauma Sensitive Yoga Training

 Every student I have ever worked with has influenced this course.

-The first part of this training is a unique 2-day intensive workshop to gain practical skills and a depth of clinical understanding in supporting people who are experiencing the effects of trauma.
+The first part of this training is a 20 hour online course with live zoom integration calls to gain practical skills and a depth of clinical understanding in supporting people who are experiencing the effects of trauma.

 There will be people effected by trauma in all of your group classes.
 Yoga has the potential to be incredibly healing and helpful.
 Even with the best intentions, a lack of trauma knowledge can make classes distressing, overwhelming and triggering.
 From the outside we might even mistake a dissociated student for a relaxed one.
 Or someone who seems to be coping well on the outside but falling apart on the inside.

-You will leave these two days inspired, refreshed and confident in adapting your sessions to make them trauma-sensitive.
+You will complete this course inspired, refreshed and confident in adapting your sessions to make them trauma-sensitive.

 Certified by Yoga Alliance Professionals.

-This 2-day course is a Yoga Alliance Professionals recognised workshop.
+This 20 hour course is a Yoga Alliance Professionals recognised workshop.

 What will you be able to do after this course?